gflorez97/dataProcesses2019/Final Project/final-project.md

 ![Graph 1: Histograms of features](https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph1.png "Graph 1: Histograms of features")

 These histograms represent, at a glance, how our features are distributed.
 We can see Points, Rebounds, Assists, Blocks, Steals and Turnovers are left-skewed distributions, as most players are in the lower-end of all those stats, and just the best players in each area (except for Turnovers, which is a negative stat) peak with the greater values.
-The Field Goal Percentage seems to follow a normal distribution, with a mean of **0.44**, and some obvious outliers in 0 and 1 (in most cases, asociated with players that played just a few minutes in a season, and probably shot just 1 or 2 times and either scored or failed those shots).
+The Field Goal Percentage seems to follow a normal distribution, with a mean of **0.44**, and some obvious outliers in 0 and 1 (in most cases, associated with players that played just a few minutes in a season, and probably shot just 1 or 2 times and either scored or failed those shots).
 The Fouls feature tells us most players commit 1 or 2 fouls per game, and the Minutes feature is more evenly distributed, as there are more or less the same number of key players as role players and occasional players in the league.

 ![Graph 2: Points by FieldGoalPercentage, colored by Minutes](https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph2.png "Graph 2: Points by FieldGoalPercentage, colored by Minutes")